Lightning Strikes Twice: Tampa Bay Repeats as Cup Champion

 The Lightning know that well.
 Their back-to-back title run was spurred by the adversity of the team overcoming the shock of getting swept by Columbus in the first round of the 2019 playoffs.

-Tampa Bay was without veteran forward Alex Killorn, who broke a fibula blocking a shot in Game 1 of the final.
+Tampa Bay was without veteran forward Alex Killorn, who broke his left fibula blocking a shot in Game 1 of the final, had surgery last week and still wanted to play.
 He joined his teammates for a celebration like last year but unlike it in every way.

-“It’s unbelievable, the injuries these guys are playing with, the heart these guys have, man,” forward Blake Coleman said.
-“It takes a hell of a lot to get here once.
-It takes even more to get here twice.
-I can’t tell you how much these guys mean to me."
+“It’s like we won two completely different Stanley Cups, and that’s what makes it extremely special for us,” coach Jon Cooper said.
+“You do one without fans and then you do one in your own building: We couldn’t have written the script any better.”

 AP Hockey Writer John Wawrow contributed to this report.